shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/bootstrapping-and-running-an-app/part-2-authentication.md

 You can either authenticate using user credentials or with script credentials.
 Which you should use will depend on your use case.

-If the purpose is to bootstrap for a user facing process like launching an app, or running some code that will require user input then user authentication is probably the best way to go (This is how all our integrations work by default).
+If the purpose is to bootstrap for a user facing process like launching an app, or running some code that will require user input, then user authentication is probably the best way to go (This is how all our integrations work by default).
 If your writing a script to automate something and a user is not present to authenticate then you should use script credentials.